CoolBuidlers/WC-NFT-Fantasy/README.md

 - [Quicknode](https://www.quicknode.com/) - We used Quicknode to deploy all our smart contracts on the network.

-- [Polygon](https://polygon.technology/) enables us to deploy contracts in L2 blockchain which helps handle traffic for the rush in the event of buying tickets.
+- [Polygon](https://polygon.technology/) - Enables us to deploy contracts in L2 blockchain which helps handle traffic for the rush in the event of buying tickets.

 ## 🔩 Project Structure